gve-sw/gve_devnet_meraki_client_tracker/README.md

 ## Installation/Configuration
 1. Clone this repository with `git clone [repository name]`
+2. Rename the `.env_sample` file to `.env`.
+Rename `config_sample.py` to `config.py`.
-2. Add Meraki API key and Organization Name to environment variables located in `config.py`
+3. Add Meraki API key and Organization Name to environment variables located in `.env`
 ```python
 MERAKI_API_KEY = ""
 ORG_NAME = ""
 ```
-3. Add Catalyst Switch information to the list in `config.py`.
+4. Add Catalyst Switch information to the list in `config.py`.
 These Switches will be queried by the application.
 ```python
 SWITCH_INFO = [
      {